-With COP26 an increasingly distant memory, businesses must tread more carefully in their responses to climate change to avoid the zero-sum game.
+With COP27 coming to an end, businesses must tread more carefully in their responses to climate change to avoid the zero-sum game.

 As the government’s climate change agenda falls victim to the crisis in energy affordability and security, businesses must review how they plan to deliver on their net zero pledges without alienating hard-pressed customers.

 This isn’t about questioning whether climate change is important and must be addressed – on that there is broad agreement.
 Likewise, the public expects business to be at the forefront of the transition to a greener economy.
 The question is instead whether climate change is urgent when considered alongside other competing priorities, and what the real impact of net zero policies will be on customers who are being squeezed on all sides.

 It’s in this context that we see the apparent consensus on climate change begin to unwind, turning what might seem an obvious reputation and commercial opportunity into an issue fraught with risk.